aakashkumar1980/apps-templates/_temp/pocs/batch-framework/spark-docker/Readme.md

 <br/><br/>

 ## "Regular" File Download
-When the AWS S3 file is downloaded using a regular approach via. the browser with the same machine (i.e. where the spark batch program' is running) takes "50 mins+" to download the file (105 GB).
+When the AWS S3 file is downloaded using a regular approach via. the browser within the same machine (i.e. where the spark batch program in is running) takes "50 mins+" to download the file (105 GB).
 ![alt text](_misc/image-3.png)

 <br/>